OSU-R6/osu-r6-api/README.md

 # OSU Rainbow Six API
-This is the API for the Oregon State Rainbow Six web application.
+This is the API to serve all data to the Oregon State Rainbow Six web application.

 ## Tech Stack
 <a href="https://nodejs.org/en/docs/">